 I could write a whole other article on the horror stories from candidates attending five or more interview rounds, and going through testing and presentations, only to get an automated ‘reject email’.

-We must remember that most candidates take time to put in a really good application, a tailored cover letter and CV.
+We must remember that most candidates take time to put in a really good application, a tailored cover letter and a CV.
 They take annual leave to attend interviews and time away from their families to prepare business cases and presentations.

 Solution: I personally believe every candidate that’s been invited to attend a face-to-face interview deserves a personal phone call from the hiring manager or recruitment team, with honest constructive feedback.